LIHPC-Computational-Geometry/gmds/docs/mkdocs/dev-guide/developers_doc.md

 git clone git@github.com:LIHPC-Computational-Geometry/gmds.git
 ```

-And we build gmds from the sources we just cloned, including all the necessary dependencies
+And we build gmds from the sources we just cloned, including all the necessary dependencies.
+The options given as parameters in this example are :
+- `~python~blocking~cgns` deactivates the corresponding variants, which will result in
+a lighter gmds with less dependencies
+- `dev_path` the path where the gmds sources are located
+- `build_type` the build type, `Debug` being most likely what one will need when developing

 ```bash
 # you will probably want build_type=Debug or RelWithDebInfo.